MohamadEbrahimAghili/MEA10K/README.md

 <ol>
   <li>
     <p align="justify">
-      <strong>Stage 1: Background Synthesis:</strong> We trained a Generative Adversarial Network (GAN) on the <code>RS-BG-30K</code> dataset, a massive collection of globally-sourced satellite images.
-This model learned the underlying distribution of real-world overhead imagery and was used to generate the <code>SYN-BG-10K</code> dataset.
+      <strong>Stage 1: Background Synthesis:</strong> We trained a Generative Adversarial Network (GAN) on the <code>RS-BG-30K</code> dataset, a massive collection of over 30,000 globally-sourced satellite images.
+This model learned the underlying distribution of real-world overhead imagery and was used to generate photorealistic backgrounds.
     </p>
   </li>
   <li>